merlinz165/Palladio-Editors-VSCode/palladio-devfiles/README.md

 ## devfile

 > A devfile defines the configuration of the workspace, which is the developer’s environment.
 This definition is portable - we can create any number of identical workspaces from the same devfile.
-Anyone can share a devfile and everyone using this devfile will get the same workspace including projects, tooling, commands, etc…[^footnote_devfile]
+Anyone can share a devfile and everyone using this devfile will get the same workspace including projects, tooling, commands, etc… (source: [Discover Eclipse Che 7 : devfile](https://che.eclipse.org/discover-che-7-devfile-85a8cc83d860))

 devfile in this project only contains the palladio language support plug-in and a palladio sample project.